 5. Conclusions

 Good metaphyseal fit was only observed in about 60 % of cases, but the 10-year survival rate of the stem was 99 %.
 The biological fixation of the Anatomic Fiber Metal plus stem was stable at a mean follow-up of 9.7 years independent of metaphyseal fit.
+This stem, therefore, represents a long-term option for THA.

 Source: Fixation of an Anatomically Designed Cementless Stem in Total Hip Arthroplasty by Shigeru Nakamura, Noriyuki Arai, Takateru Kobayashi, and Takashi Matsushita, used under CC-BY